biterbilen/redditonomy/README.md

 subreddit | str
 name | str

-- ~100GB of comments for batch model processing
+- 0.9TB of comments for batch model processing
-- Simulated stream of ~500 comments per second (2011 rate)

 ## Relevant Technologies and Concepts
-S3, Kafka, Spark, Spark-streaming, Cassandra, Machine-learning, WordNet, AirFlow
+S3, Spark, SparkML, PostgreSQL, Machine-learning, AirFlow, Redis

 ## Proposed Architecture
-- Raw bz2 sections of yearly data stored on S3.
+- Raw sections of yearly data stored on S3.
-- Kafka-python will emulate a stream of producers
-- Kafka will ingest the data and produce subreddit topics
+- Spark will batch ingest the comment data and store preprocessed results in PostgreSQL
-- Spark-streaming will ingest the simulated streaming data
+- Batch SparkML jobs will run builds for weekly data and store results in PostgresQL
+- Redis cache will sit on top of PostgreSQL database to limit direct db interaction
-- HDFS will be used to store longer-term data
+- Batch jobs will be mediated by AirFlow
-- Spark will batch process longer-term data
-- Cassandra will store analytical data
 - Flask will query and present the data
 <img src="./img/architecture.png" width="400px"/>

-## Stretch Goals
-Allow user to search for keywords or tags using ElasticSearch.

 ## Discovering Topics in a Corpus